alexdevero/alex-devero-blog/__drafts__/draft--getting-started-javascript-classes.md

-# How to Get Started with JavaScript Classes: A Quick Guide
+# A Quick Guide to Get Started with JavaScript Classes

 JavaScript classes are popular feature of JavaScript.
-This tutorial  will help you learn what you need to know in order to get started with JavaScript classes.
+This tutorial  will help you learn what you should know so you can get started with JavaScript classes.
 You will learn about class constructor, properties and methods.
 You will also learn what public, static and private class fields are.<!--more-->
 <!--
 Table of Contents:
 ## A quick introduction